Here's what the New York Times gets right and wrong in its blockbuster climate change story

 In the early 1990s, industry interests including the National Association of Manufacturers and the American Petroleum Institute formally launched the Global Climate Coalition, which was responsible for a series of misinformation campaigns and lobbying efforts to derail action.
 (Please read Inside Climate News‘ blockbuster investigation into Exxon to complement the Times story).

 Specifically, he does not target the oil and coal industries that had the most to lose, or conservative Republicans for scuttling action in these early years.
 And while you do learn how Reagan and Bush officials helped to block and delay action, Rich ends the story by pointing to human folly, not specific actors.
-Sununu is quoted saying a strict global deal “couldn’t have happened” anyway, because of the competing national interests of individual countries.
+Sununu is quoted saying a strict global deal “couldn’t have happened” anyway because of the competing national interests of individual countries.

 Sununu did have one point.
 If climate change were as simple as one nation taking the lead—even the nation that is historically the biggest polluter—then slashing emissions would not continue to be so difficult.
 And there are important omissions.
 The Times story doesn’t address how a more meaningful agreement in the mold of the earlier Montreal Protocol on chlorofluorocarbons could have changed China’s or India’s course adopting fossil fuels.
 (Perhaps that could be the subject of another 30,000 words).